getbouncer/cardscan-ios/README.md

 ## Adding to Your App

 When added to your app successfully, you should see the card numbers being passed into your payment form.
-It should look something like this:
+This is what it looks like using a standard Stripe mobile payment form:

 ![alt text](https://raw.githubusercontent.com/getbouncer/cardscan-ios/master/card_scan.gif "Card Scan Gif")